Active Metric-Semantic Mapping by Multiple Aerial Robots: Proposed Approach

 \subsubsection{Acquiring the training samples}

 To characterize the uncertainty, we propose extracting important low-dimensional inputs to reduce the dimensionality of the problem.
 From our data, we found that the most influential factors for object classification and modeling accuracies are range and viewing angles.
-To generate data, we manually fly a spiral-shaped trajectory centered around the object of interest in order to cover as many viewing angles and ranges as possible.
+Thus, we use these two quantities as inputs to the map predicting the uncertainty.
+To generate data, we manually fly a spiral-shaped trajectory centered around the object of interest to cover as many angles and ranges as possible.

 In order to model uncertainty, we require pairs of observation and ground truth to fit the model.
 To characterize the object classification uncertainty, we first extract the points enclosed by the cuboid or cylinder model estimated by our semantic mapping algorithm from the recent 10$\sim$30 time window.
 We then calculate the average per-point classification confidence from our semantic segmentation network, and use this as the object classification confidence.
 Once these samples are collected, we use a multilayer perceptron to approximate the underlying semantic uncertainty distribution and can then predict the confidence for any range and viewing angle, as shown in \cref{fig:top-semantic-and-geoemtric-area-for-cars-all-figures-combined}.
+A visualization is \href{https://youtu.be/S86SgXi54oU?t=100}{here}.

-To obtain geometric model ground truth, we look up the actual dimensions of the vehicle based on the model.
-To characterize geometric uncertainty, we first discretize the range and viewing angle, and for each discretized interval calculate the error distribution of all measurements in the interval compared to the ground truth object model.
+To obtain geometric model ground truth, we look up the actual dimensions of the vehicle online.
+To characterize geometric uncertainty, we first discretize the range and viewing angle.
+For each discretized interval, we calculate the error distribution of all measurements in the interval compared to the ground truth object model.
 A spline is fit to these data points which represent the underlying geometric uncertainties.
 The results of this characterization are shown in \cref{fig:top-region-for-geometric-error-for-car-lightpole-trunk}.
 Note that for vehicles we only consider uncertainties in X-Y localization, length, and width, since the Z position is well constrained by the ground, and height is observable from all viewing angles.
 For light poles and tree trunks, we only consider uncertainties in X-Y localization.